 Will You prolong Your anger to all generations?

 a.
-Restore us, O God of our salvation: The Psalm began thanking God for return and restoration.
-In light of that past goodness, the Psalmist now prayed for continued and present restoration.
+Restore us, O God of our salvation: The psalmist began by thanking God for return and restoration.
+In light of that past goodness, the psalmist now prays for continued and present restoration.